 3. Wide indemnity

 It seems that indemnity clauses are one of the most frequent clauses in standard form contracts that create issues.
-Sometimes it is appropriate for some big businesses to impose indemnity obligations on small businesses, such as in the case of franchise agreement.
+Sometimes it is appropriate for some big businesses to impose indemnity obligations on small businesses, such as in the case of a franchise agreement.

 However, indemnity clauses would be unfair if a small business does not even cause the damage but is required to bear the liability.
 Therefore, a wide range of indemnity may be perceived as unfair.